About Montgomery County

 Property & Public Records

-Property and land records in Montgomery County are maintained by the Montgomery County Circuit Clerk and Recorder, located at 105 E. Lincoln Street, Mount Ida, AR 71957, phone (870) 867-3521.
-The Recorder's office maintains an extensive collection of real property documents including warranty deeds, quit claim deeds, mortgages, deeds of trust, releases, assignments, liens (mechanic's liens, judgment liens, tax liens), easements, rights-of-way, subdivision plats, and surveys.
+Property and land records in Montgomery County are maintained by Montgomery County Circuit Circuit Clerk, located at 105 E. Lincoln Street, Mount Ida, AR 71957 The Recorder's office maintains an extensive collection of real property documents including warranty deeds, quit claim deeds, mortgages, deeds of trust, releases, assignments, liens (mechanic's liens, judgment liens, tax liens), easements, rights-of-way, subdivision plats, and surveys.
+These records date back to Montgomery County's formation in 1842, with older records sometimes stored in bound volumes.

 • Currently, Montgomery County does not offer a free online searchable database for land records; researchers must visit the Circuit Clerk's office in person or submit written requests.